openvinotoolkit/training_extensions/pytorch_toolkit/instance_segmentation/README.md

     --output_file data/pretrained_models/onnx/coco/detectron/mask_rcnn_resnet50_fpn_2x.onnx
 ```

-> **Note:** Most of FPN Mask R-CNN models assumes to have an input with a size
+> **NOTE:** Most of FPN Mask R-CNN models assume to have an input with a size
 divisible by 32.
-So even when image resize is configured to work in `fit_max`
+So even when the image resize is configured to work in the `fit_max`
 mode with `SCALE` 800 and `MAXSIZE` 1333, maximal input resolution is actually
 800x1344 to ensure divisibility.

-### Convert to IR
+### Convert to the OpenVINO&trade; Intermediate Representation (IR)

-Conversion from ONNX model representation to OpenVINO IR is straightforward and
+Conversion from ONNX model representation to OpenVINO&trade; IR is straightforward and
-handled by OpenVINO Model Optimizer.
-Please refer to Model Optimizer
+handled by OpenVINO&trade; Model Optimizer.
+Please refer to the Model Optimizer
 documentation for details on how it works.

-For example, here is the command used inside
+For example, here is the command used inside the
-`tools/download_pretrained_weights.py` script to export ResNet50-FPN Mask R-CNN
+`tools/download_pretrained_weights.py` script to export the ResNet50-FPN Mask R-CNN
 model to IR given its ONNX representation:

 ```bash